01-edu/public/subjects/ai/keras-2/audit/README.md

 | 318 | 29.8 |
 | 319 | 31.3 |

-##### The question 2 is validated if the mean absolute error on the test set is smaller than 10.
+###### For question 2, is the mean absolute error on the test set smaller than 10?
 Here is an architecture that works:

 ```
 # create model